-On October 13, 2021, the Company, as the representative (the "Sellers Representative") of the holders (the "AC Sellers") of stock and options of Compass AC Holdings, Inc. ("Advanced Circuits"), a majority owned subsidiary of the Company, entered into a definitive Agreement and Plan of Merger (the "AC Agreement") with Tempo Automation, Inc. ("AC Buyer"), Aspen Acquisition Sub, Inc. ("AC Merger Sub") and Advanced Circuits, pursuant to which AC Buyer will acquire all of the issued and outstanding securities of Advanced Circuits, the parent company of the operating entity, Advanced Circuits, Inc., through a merger of AC Merger Sub with and into Advanced Circuits, with Advanced Circuits surviving the merger and becoming a wholly owned subsidiary of AC Buyer (the "AC Merger").
-Under the terms of the AC Agreement, the AC Sellers will receive consideration in the amount of \$310 million, composed of \$240 million in cash and \$70 million in common stock of a publicly traded special purpose acquisition company ("SPAC") selected by AC Buyer to acquire AC Buyer (the "SPAC Transaction") upon the closing of the transaction, excluding certain working capital and other adjustments.
-In addition, the AC Sellers may receive 2.4 million additional shares of SPAC common stock within five years, subject to SPAC stock price performance.
-The Company owns approximately 67% of the outstanding stock of Advanced Circuits on a fully diluted basis and expects to receive approximately 77% of the gross consideration payable under the AC Agreement.
-This amount is in respect of the Company's outstanding loans to Advanced Circuits and its equity interests in Advanced Circuits.
-The closing of the transaction is expected to occur in the second quarter of 2022, however, there can be no assurances that all of the conditions to closing, which include the closing of the SPAC transaction, will be satisfied.
+Termination of Merger Agreement - On October 13, 2021, the LLC, as the Sellers Representative of the holders of stock and options of Advanced Circuits, a majority owned subsidiary of the LLC, entered into a definitive Agreement and Plan of Merger (the "AC Agreement") with Tempo Automation, Inc. ("AC Buyer"), Aspen Acquisition Sub, Inc. ("AC Merger Sub") and Advanced Circuits, pursuant to which AC Buyer would acquire all of the issued and outstanding securities of Advanced Circuits, the parent company of the operating entity, Advanced Circuits, Inc., through a merger of AC Merger Sub with and into Advanced Circuits, with Advanced Circuits surviving the merger and becoming a wholly owned subsidiary of AC Buyer (the "AC Merger").
+The AC Merger was conditioned on, among other things, the closing of a business combination between AC Buyer and a publicly traded special purpose acquisition company (a "SPAC").
+In connection with the AC Merger, AC Buyer announced its entry into a definitive merger agreement for a business combination (the "SPAC Transaction") with a SPAC, ACE Convergence Acquisition Corp. ("ACE").
+The AC Agreement also provided that the AC Agreement could be terminated in the event closing of the AC Merger did not occur prior to January 27, 2022 (the "End Date").
+Advanced Circuits was initially classified as held for sale in the consolidated financial statements as of December 31, 2021.